terraframe/geodashboard/pages/mydoc/mydoc_formatting_spreadsheets.md

 The same two primary challenges described for semantic based locations apply to ID location:

-1. Matching variations in IDs with locations in the system location hierarchy.
-2. Ensuring that an ID is unique within the locations you are trying to match against in the system location hierarchy.

-### 1. Handling variations in location IDs
+## 1. Handling variations in location IDs
 For the U.S.A Census there are many variations used for location IDs depending on the type of location you are working with.
 Just like for semantic location names it can be useful to format location ID fields in a way that the system location hierarchy is already using in order to prevent the need for you to register new synonyms late in the upload process.

 For example: If you know the system location hierarchy has County IDs registered as the only base County ID without the pre-pended State ID change your data to match that.
 An ID for Denver County can be changed from 08031 where "08" represents the state and "031" represents the county to simply "031".

-### 2. Ensuring a unique ID for the locations you are uploading to
+## 2. Ensuring a unique ID for the locations you are uploading to
 Just like how semantic location names can benefit from context columns so can ID based locations.
 In the last example we described how U.S.A.
 Census County ID can be split apart to better match existing IDs in the system location hierarchy.
 To create context columns from this same ID you can create a new column for States so that you end up with "08" in the State column and "031" in the County column.